Skip to main content

 Our educational model and philosophy is and has always been guided by both unschooling and the Montessori method.
 Our content and approach is original and strongly youth-driven but is also in alignment with current guidelines for comprehensive sexuality education for adolescents such as those suggested by SIECUS (US), UNESCO (International), the National Health Education Standards (US) and Sex and Relationships Education (UK).
 We also meet the standards suggested in the new American School Health Association's National Sexuality Education Standards: Core Content and Skills, K-12.
 It is in alignment with the core of most current, quality comprehensive sex education curricula, such as Our Whole Lives, Advocates for Youth's Life Planning Education program, F.L.A.S.H., and is in particular accord with the newly-released It's All One curriculum, developed by the International Sexuality and HIV Curriculum Working Group.

 Scarleteen and its accomplishments have been recognized by organizations as SIECUS, UNICEF, Planned Parenthood, The Association of Reproductive Health Professionals, Family Health International, Advocates for Youth, the International Association for Adolescent Health, The Boston Women's Health Collective, The Society for the Scientific Study of Sexuality and many more.
 Our content has been used or provided in many clinics, outreach programs, by numerous sexuality educators, healthcare providers, counselors and therapists and other youth-serving workers and agencies.
-Scarleteen is one of the few sexuality resources online that is national or international, that specifically serves young people, and which is interactive: Sex, Etc. and Go Ask Alice are the only other organizations currently actively publishing which fit that bill.
+Scarleteen is one of the few sexuality and relationships education and support resources online that is national or international and that is specifically intended and created for young people.

-Scarleteen is completely independent, grassroots education and media: we are not affiliated with any other organization, nor do we receive funding or other organizational support or direction from a larger organization or foundation.
+Scarleteen is completely independent, grassroots education and media: we are not affiliated with any other organization, nor do we receive funding or other organizational support or direction from a larger organization, foundation or governmental agency.

 We feel sexuality education for young people is best guided by what we consider our core values and aims: